tlimato/Quake-III-Fast-Inverse-Square/README.md

 ### Breakdown Conclusions

-It's incredible how a relatively inoccuos piece of code can be so detailed an complex.
-Given the limited performance of computers and the design contraint of rendering on CPU in 1999, this code is a great example of how small changes can have a big impact on the performance of a program.
-In this class we have focused on runtime complexity using aystompotic analysis, and have hinted at the importance of memory management and reducing unceessary operation even if they are constant but haven't really delved into an algorithm that concerns itself with this too much.
+It's incredible how a relatively innocuous piece of code can be so detailed an complex.
+Given the limited performance of computers and the design constraint of rendering on CPU in 1999, this code is a great example of how small changes can have a big impact on the performance of a program.
+In this class we have focused on runtime complexity using aystompotic analysis, and have hinted at the importance of memory management and reducing unnecessary operations even if they are constant but haven't really delved into an algorithm that concerns itself with this too much.

-If we look at the **asymptotic complexity** of the Quake 3's  Fast Inverse Square Root implementation, it has a complexity of $O(1)$.
+If we look at the **asymptotic complexity** of Quake 3's  Fast Inverse Square Root implementation, it has a complexity of $O(1)$.
 There is no iterating over a loop nor any factors impacted by a given number of elements.
-Which this means that in theory their algorithm would impact nothing given just the basic Inverse square root:
+This means that in theory their algorithm would impact nothing given just the basic Inverse square root:
 $i = \frac{1}{\sqrt{x}}$

 is also a constant time operation: $O(1)$ yet Quakes is much Faster.
 As outlined in the code review portion of this assignment, Quake 3's Programmers used efficiencies in their code to make the program run faster.
-This includes using bitwise operations to manipulate the bits of a float, and using Newton's method to refine the approximation of the inverse square root all while abusing the IEEE 754 standard to manipulate floating point numbers.
-Given traditionally on older machines, operations like division and squareroots are much slower than bitwise operations and addition and subtraction, these optimizations influence a lot of the overhead for calculating the inverse square root.
+This includes using bitwise operations to manipulate the bits of a float and using Newton's method to refine the approximation of the inverse square root all while abusing the IEEE 754 standard to manipulate floating point numbers.
+Given traditionally on older machines, operations like division and square roots are much slower than bitwise operations and addition and subtraction, these optimizations influence a lot of the overhead for calculating the inverse square root.

-In games where the Frames per Second is a major concern, this can add up to a significant amount of time saved in the program when a large amount of vectors need to be normalized for lighting, physics, and rendering in the actual deployment of the game.
-From a personal perspective, I love Quake 3 as a game, growing up with very slow computers from the early 2000s that could only run games like Quake 3 and Half life I wanted to explore an algorithm that was relavant to it.
+In games where the Frames per Second is a major concern, this can add up to a significant amount of time saved in the program when a large number of vectors need to be normalized for lighting, physics, and rendering in the actual deployment of the game.
+From a personal perspective, I love Quake 3 as a game, growing up with very slow computers from the early 2000s that could only run games like Quake 3 and Half Life I wanted to explore an algorithm that was relevant to it.

 ## Next Steps
-As a means to impliment this myself using techniques that were covered in class i thought it would be appropriate to create a parallelized version of this function and compare it to the original as well as the traditional $\frac{1}{\sqrt{x}}$ and measure timings.While not a perfectly scientific method, it would be interesting to see how the speedup from using Quake 3's method and my parallelization compares to the traditional method given a large amount of data to iterate over.
+As a means to implement this myself using techniques that were covered in class, i thought it would be appropriate to create a parallelized version of this function and compare it to the original as well as the traditional $\frac{1}{\sqrt{x}}$ and measure timings.
+While not a perfectly scientific method, it would be interesting to see how the speedup from using Quake 3's method and my parallelization compares to the traditional method given a large amount of data to iterate over.

-Given this code is in c++, the only framework I'm even moderately familiar with for parallelization is OpenMP.
+Given this code is in C++, the only framework I'm even moderately familiar with for parallelization is OpenMP.
 I used to work at the University of Wyoming Advanced Research Computing Center and got some exposure to this topic prior to the class.

 I was able to implement a parallelized version of this function in 'main.cpp' and compare it to the original as well as the traditional $\frac{1}{\sqrt{x}}$ and measure timings.
 See Main.cpp for the code.

 ### Results
 a data set of 10 million numbers was used to test the speed of the different implementations given this was required to register a meaningful difference between all the algorithms
-The raw results as output by the program in terminal are as follows:
+The raw results as output by the program in the terminal are as follows:

 ```bash
 Run number 1